 Find out all the ways you can unlock more dinosaurs in Jurassic World Evolution 2.

 Jurassic World Evolution 2 is the successor to Frontier Development’s 2018 building sim, Jurassic World Evolution.
-Just like the first game, players are able to construct the Jurassic World theme park which inhibits dinosaurs, pterosaurs (flying reptiles), and marine reptiles.
-In this guide, we will be going into details on how to unlock more Dinosaurs for your theme park.
+Just like in the first game, players are able to construct the Jurassic World theme park, which inhibits dinosaurs, pterosaurs (flying reptiles), and marine reptiles.
+In this guide, we will be going into details on how to unlock more dinosaurs for your theme park.

 Deluxe Edition and Story Progression

 If you have purchased the Deluxe version of the game, you will get 5 exclusive dinos such as the Megalosaur, Attenborosaurus, Huangosaurus, Pachyrhinosaurus, and Geosternbergia for free.
 Apart from that, completing missions, contracts, and story progression will also eventually unlock plenty of dinosaurs for you.